mMormin/kanban-FRONT/README.md

 npm i
 ```

-*Express is the only dep to avoid CORS errors caused by "le méchant CORS"*
+*Express is there only to avoid CORS errors caused by "le méchant CORS"*

 </br>